Why does it cost so much for dog grooming?

 Size Matters – How Big is Your Dog?

 The size factor of a pet is pretty self explanatory, but please understand that just because you have said “I have a Shih Tzu” doesn’t really help.
-I’ve groomed 3 pound Imperial Shih Tzu and I have groomed overweight 25 pound Shih Tzu.
+I’ve groomed 3 pound Shih Tzu and I have groomed overweight 25 pound Shih Tzu.
 Also, with mixed breeds or “designer breeds” the size variations is even larger.
 The larger the dog the longer it can take a groomer to shave it because of more surface area, but the smaller the dog doesn’t necessarily mean easier either.
-When dogs are really small it can take some extra time too because it is very hard to get the big clipper in their tiny areas, like armpits and paw pads.
+When dogs are really small it can take some extra time too because it is very hard to get the big clipper in their tiny areas.

 Condition, Coat Type and Style